CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

 Open the text editor on the Pi (usually on the Accessories menu).

-##Javascript example: telling the time
+##Javascript example 1: telling the time
 Type this into a new file:

 ```html